lolilo/Javascript3/polling.md

 Save your files and reload the browser.
 Now every 20 seconds, you will get a console.log with a bunch of html for the lists.

 Mini Assignment:
+- feel free to modify `index.html` as much as neccessary
-Modify the getListsFromServer function to add the list names to the list of lists instead of logging the output.
+- Modify the getListsFromServer function to add the list names to the list of lists instead of logging the output.

 Save your files, refresh your browser.
 Open a new browser window to the list app side-by-side with your first window.
 Start creating a bunch of new lists in one window.
 Every 20 seconds, you'll see the other windows todo lists update.
 Awesome!